DennitchGlitchie/Text-Message-Sign/README.md

   - Crontab -e "0  0  *  *  6 certbot renew --post-hook "systemctl restart apache2" to make sure the certificate is automatically renewed

  - Assembled my updated version of sign using GPIO 17 to control with 3.3V.
 Relay upstream from the sign.
 Seems to work pretty well.
+ - Looking into this for the OBD https://python-obd.readthedocs.io/en/latest/#:~:text=Getting%20Started-,Welcome,fit%20for%20the%20Raspberry%20Pi.